MohanadZenaty/C-Assembler-Project-OpenU/README.md

-# C Assembly Project
+# Assembly Project in C
 Convert assembly language code into machine code with this assembler, bridging the gap between human-readable instructions and binary execution.

 ## Overview

-This project focuses on creating an assembler program for a custom assembly language.
+This project is centered around creating an assembler program for a custom assembly language using the C programming language.
 It aims to bridge the gap between human-readable symbolic code and machine code that computers can execute.
-The project explores the fundamental concept that computers fundamentally operate in binary code and use assembly language as an intermediary.
+The project delves into the fundamental concept that computers fundamentally operate in binary code and use assembly language as an intermediary.

 ## Purpose

-The purpose of this project is to develop an assembler that simplifies the process of programming for computers.
-It translates assembly language source code into machine code, enabling programmers to work with a more user-friendly and human-readable symbolic representation of machine instructions.
+The primary purpose of this project is to develop an assembler using C that simplifies the process of programming for computers.
+It translates assembly language source code into machine code, providing programmers with a more user-friendly and human-readable symbolic representation of machine instructions.
 This symbolic code can then be loaded onto a computer for execution.
-Please note that this project covers the creation of the assembler only and does not address linking and loading stages.
+It's important to note that this project focuses exclusively on the creation of the assembler and does not encompass linking and loading stages.

 ## Virtual Computer Model